EYFS – Ribblesdale, Swaledale

 - creating and thinking critically – where children have and develop their own ideas, make links between ideas, and develop strategies for doing things

 Our EYFS@RMS curriculum is planned both ahead, in a timely and sequential manner but also ‘in the moment’, to maximise equal learning opportunities ‘for all’.

 What is ‘In the Moment Planning’?

+We plan the children’s continuous provision to match the children’s next steps as identified by our whole team.
 Our environment stimulates curiosity and enables each child to engage in activities without being directed by an adult.
+Our provision is characterised by natural and open-ended resources to ignite imagination.
 Each activity area is equipped with all necessary provision that allows our children to learn or practice a new skill, depending on the age range and requirements of the children in each indoor or outdoor classroom.
 It enables curiosity, investigation and small or large scale, alone or together, quiet or busy play.

 We aim to identify when there is a teaching opportunity so we can gently join the play and increase learning, tailored to that child’s next step of development.
 We seek to do this through open questioning, narration of processes, modelling of thinking and enabling positive outcomes for the child.
 We also know when to stand back and observe, allowing the child to discover their own chosen learning path and come to conclusions themselves.
 Nurturing a child’s lifelong love of learning is core to everything we do and we encourage resilience at every opportunity.

 To find out more, please visit our Facebook page https://www.facebook.com/RMSEYFS